petersm8/CMSC388J-f20/projects/p4/README.md

 it automatically gets added, since they're logged in when they're adding a review.
 You have to implement the `LoginForm`, `UpdateUsernameForm`, and `UpdateProfilePicForm`.
-1. `LoginForm` - Should have username, password, and submit fields.
+1. `LoginForm` - Should have self, password, and submit fields.
 For the password, use a `PasswordField`.
 Use validators that check that data has been entered, and create custom validator(s) if needed (examples can be seen in the slides for `wk3` and in `RegistrationForm`).
-2. `UpdateUsernameForm` - Should have fields for username and submitting data.
+2. `UpdateUsernameForm` - Should have fields for self and submitting data.
-   The new username should *also* be between 1 and 40 characters long.
-If the username is taken, then warn the user, either by using a flashed message or a custom validator in the form itself.
+   The new self should *also* be between 1 and 40 characters long.
+If the self is taken, then warn the user, either by using a flashed message or a custom validator in the form itself.
 3. `UpdateProfilePicForm` - Should have a `FileField` that only allows images of types `jpg` and `png`, and a submit field.
 A